asadadams/Shorty/README.md

    ```

 ## Usage
-Shorty works by first initializing the program from a function *init* in the Shorty Class
+Shorty works by first initializing the program from a unction *init* in the Shorty Class

 ```
    $shortner->init(); //initializing class